ryancrum/bifrost/README.md

 > Then spoke Gangleri: "Does fire burn over Bifrost?"
 > High said: "The red you see in the rainbow is burning fire.
 The
 >             frost-giants and mountain-giants would go up into
 >             heaven if Bifrost was crossable by everyone that
 >             wanted to go."
->  -- from the Gylfaginning (Snorri Sturluson)

-### Warning: Bifrost is still in very early active development, is not yet documented and the interface is subject to dramatic changes.
+## Description

+Bifrost is an implementation of the FTP protocol that enables you to create an FTP server without worrying about the protocol details.
+Many legacy business systems still use FTP heavily for data transmission, and Bifrost can help bridge the gap between them and modern distributed systems.
+For example, using Bifrost you can pretty easily write an FTP server that serves files from Amazon's S3 and a Postgres SQL server instead of a filesystem.

+Bifrost also includes FTP/SSL support, if you supply a certificate.

 ## TODO

 - Document interface
-- Include real erlang application with included supervisor, not just a gen_server.
+- Add real sample application with included supervisor, not just a gen_server.

-## Description
-Bifrost is a server implementation of the FTP protocol that allows you to define your own backend (i.e. a filesystem, webservice, etc.).
-It includes implicit FTP/SSL support.

 ## Usage